-Art work includes all paintings and sketches rendered in any of the usual media (e.g., oils, pastels, crayons, pencils, inks, and charcoal).
-Hobby craft activities include ceramics, leatherwork, models, clay, mosaics, crochet, knitting, sculptures, woodworking, and lapidary, etc. FCI Bastrop activities include art, leather, beading, and stick art.
+Art work includes all paintings and drawings rendered in any of the usual media (e.g., oils, pastels, crayons, pencils, inks, and charcoal).
+Hobby craft activities include leatherwork, crochet, knitting, etc.

 Art and hobby craft programs are not meant for the mass production of art and hobby craft items or to provide a means of supplementing an inmate's income.

 Use of hobby craft facilities is a privilege that the Warden or staff delegated that authority may grant or deny.